influxdata/ifql/docs/SPEC.md

 Each input table's partition key value is modified to fit within the time bounds.
 Tables where all records exists outside the time bounds are filtered entirely.

-TODO(nathanielc): is there a way to make range default to aligned times so that you do not get incomplete windows?
-Or maybe helper function for that purpose?
+[IMPL#321](https://github.com/influxdata/ifql/issues/321) Update range to default to aligned window ranges.

 Range has the following properties: